GLOBAL MARKETS-Risk plays roar back as Clinton's prospects brighten

 The latest election news also allowed investors to shift some of their focus back to U.S. economic fundamentals, and the likelihood of an interest rate hike next month after a government report on Friday showed solid jobs gains and a rise in wages in October.

 Bond prices retreated as risk appetite surged across the board.
-U.S. 10-year Treasury yields were up 3 basis points at 1.82 percent, benchmark euro zone yields were up 2 basis points at 0.15 percent and UK yields were up 3 basis points at 1.16 percent.
+U.S. 10-year Treasury yields were up 3 basis points at 1.82 percent, benchmark euro zone yields were also up 3 basis points at 0.16 percent and UK yields were up 6 basis points at 1.20 percent.

-Bond yields were off earlier highs though.
-Although markets cheered the prospect of a Clinton win, they still carry scars from getting Britain's referendum on leaving the European Union membership so wrong in June.

-"Markets are edging towards Clinton largely because of polling and we saw in the Brexit referendum how wrong that can be," said Luke Hickmore, senior fixed income fund manager at Aberdeen Asset Management.

-"The memory of that referendum should loom large in investors' memories because so much of the polling was wrong then."

-In the currency market, the dollar jumped 1.2 percent against the yen to 104.35 yen, its biggest rise in a month, while the euro dropped 0.7 percent to $1.1060.
+In the currency market, the dollar jumped 1.3 percent against the yen to 104.50 yen, its biggest rise since July, while the euro dropped 0.75 percent to $1.1050.

 The Swiss franc fell around 1 percent against the dollar to 0.98 per dollar, its biggest fall since late August.